 Rakesh is passionate about the role technology plays in improving and transforming education.
 His originally worked for an organization that created software solutions for Higher-Education institutions, helping them improve efficiency and scale up.
 He first started working with Make A Difference as a teaching volunteer, went on to be the English Project Fellow for the Bangalore City Chapter, and then after two years of understanding educational needs on the ground, joined full-time to develop MAD’s Education Support programme.

 During Rakesh’s tenure, the Education Support program has made a significant transition from providing only communicative English to a program that provides after-school support to children in a range of subjects including Maths, Science and English.
-This unique program currently supports over 4200 children across 77 shelter homes through a volunteer base of over 2500 and an average teacher to student ratio of 1:2.
+This unique program currently supports over 3,460 children across 67 shelter homes through a volunteer base of about 2500 and an average teacher to student ratio of 2:5.
 This transition has enabled the children we work with to perform better in schools and has resulted in unprecedented improvement in the grade 10 board examination results in shelter homes.

 Rakesh discovered his love for teaching at MAD and firmly believes that every child has a right to quality education, and that it is our duty, as citizens, to step up and deliver where the state has failed to do so.

 Karen is part of MAD's Education Support team which is responsible for ensuring that children in shelters are able to achieve the grades necessary for them to progress into further education or vocational training.
 Karen’s primary focus is to roll-out impact interventions, and innovate in how they are redesigned to fit MAD’s delivery model.
 She manages the operations of MAD’s Ed Support Programme across 23 city chapters, supports the development of programme content, and advises on needs on the ground.